You are here

 - Help students prepare for research and teaching positions throughout industry and academia

 During the program, students develop their research projects, attend technical seminars, visit local industry and government organizations, and meet with leaders in the field.
 The summer program culminates in the TREND Research Fair, a half-day program during which student teams demonstrate their accomplishments and are evaluated by a panel of experts.
 The top prize for the best paper competition will normally be travel expenses to a suitable conference where the students can present their research results.

 TREND students receive up to $5,400 for the 10-week period.
 This includes a $4,800 stipend for their work in the summer, as well as $600 for incidental daily expenses.
 In addition to the stipend, on-campus room and board in designated UMCP-owned and operated facilities is provided (if the student resides outside the greater Washington, D.C. metropolitan area).
 Married student housing is not available.

 The TREND projects that will be offered during the summer 2017 session are listed below.
 Project names are linked to their respective descriptions.
 Faculty members and project directors' names are linked to their home pages where available.
 You are encouraged to contact the project directors directly, or Prof. Michelle Girvan (firstname.lastname@example.org), if you would like more information about a particular project.

 - T1.
 Experimental Studies of Nonlinear Systems: Turbulence and Flows -- Daniel P. Lathrop

 - T2.
 Theoretical and Computational Studies of Magnetic Reconnection and the Dynamics of Energetic Particles -- James F. Drake and Marc Swisdak

 - T3.
 Nonlinear Dynamics in Charged Particle Beam Systems -- Rami Kishek and Eric Montgomery

 - T4.
-Nonlinear Dynamics in Optical Systems -- Rajarshi Roy and Thomas Murphy
+Synchronization Patterns in Optoelectronic Networks -- Rajarshi Roy and Thomas Murphy

 - T5.
 Dynamics of Soft Matter, Granular Matter, and Biomaterials -- Wolfgang Losert

 - T6.
 Theoretical and Computational Studies of Emergence in Nonlinear Systems -- Michelle Girvan, Edward Ott and Thomas Antonsen

 - T9.
 Dynamics of Living Cells -- Arpita Upadhyaya